etn-ccis/blui-react-native-workflows/login-workflow/README.md

 Follow these [instructions](https://dev.azure.com/etn-sst/Washington/_packaging?_a=package&feed=Components&package=%40etn-sst%2Freact-native-auth-ui&protocolType=Npm) to connect to the @etn-sst/react-native-auth-ui feed and run `yarn add @etn-sst/react-native-auth-ui` to install the package.
 (Pass `@<version>` to specify a particular version to install).

 You will see "unmet peer dependencies" errors after you run `yarn` in the parent directory.
 You need to install all the peer dependencies required by react-native-auth-ui:
-> TODO: Add a copy/paste blurb with all of the peerDependencies

 ```
 "@pxblue/colors": "^1.0.13",
 "@pxblue/react-native-components": "^2.0.2",
-"@pxblue/react-native-themes": "^4.0.0",
 "@react-navigation/native": "^5.1.1",
 "@react-navigation/stack": "^5.2.3",
 "react": "*",